knpuniversity/javascript/knpu/ep4-reactjs/csrf-protection2.md

 Oh my gosh.... we're done!
 That's it, that's everything!
 If you've made it all the way through, you rock!
 You have the tools to create the craziest frontend you can think of!
-And yes, there *are* more things in React that we could cover, like the React router or Redux, which adds are more complex architecture on top of React, but helps solve the problem of passing around so many props.
+And yes, there *are* more things in React that we could cover, like the React router or Redux, which adds a more complex architecture on top of React, but helps solve the problem of passing around so many props.

 But, these are extras - go get some *real-world* success with React and report